AdmcCarthy/Geochemical_EDA/README.rst

 For python there is a `notebook <https://github.com/AdmcCarthy/Geochemical_EDA/blob/master/resources/notebooks/Organic%20Geochemistry%20Data%20Preperation.ipynb>`_ to get started.

-In R there is a R project suitable for R studio with an R markdown to get started.
+An R project is ready suitable for R studio in the resources folder.

 Getting the data
 ----------------